Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-guide.md

 FrogmotherInst001
 ```

-After saving the .gqs file, using FrogLord, select `01.dat` (Rolling Rapids Creek), and right-click the resource chunk named `scriptdata`.
+After saving the .gqs file:
+1. Open FrogLord and select `01.dat` (Rolling Rapids Creek).
+2. Right-click the `scriptdata` resource chunk.
-Then, select "Import GQS Script Group" and give FrogLord the `ModdingExample.gqs` file.
+3. Choose "Import GQS Script Group" and select the `ModdingExample.gqs` file.
+4. Save the mod (`File > Save` or `Ctrl + S`)

 That's it!
-The mod can now be saved with `File > Save` or `Ctrl + S`, and tested by running `PC\GreatQuest.exe`.
-Ensure that the mod worked by loading Rolling Rapids Creek, and seeing that Fairy Frogmother is missing from the tutorial.
+To test your changes, run `PC\GreatQuest.exe`, load Rolling Rapids Creek, and confirm that Fairy Frogmother is missing from the tutorial.

 To make further changes to the GQS file, read [the documentation](./modding-gqs-file.md).